 How to use a crossbow basic guideline

-I take under consideration that you will also buy bolts (fletched bolts) and bolt heads if you didn't bought a crossbow package.
+I take into consideration that you will also buy bolts (fletched bolts) and bolt heads if you didn't buy a crossbow package.
 Otherwise, please do so. (some practice points and some hunting broadheads.
-If you intend to use broadheads for practicing and hunting make sure that you sharp the blades before every hunts).
+If you intend to use broadheads for practicing and hunting make sure that you sharpen the blades before every hunt).

 Assuming that you bought a package, let's stick to the crossbow basic guideline on how to use a crossbow.

-First step after assembling everything or leaving the pro-shop after purchasing would be of course have some fun!
+The first step after assembling everything or leaving the pro-shop after purchasing would be of course have some fun!
 You can go at practice range or in your backyard as long as you can reach enough yards away from your target (20 yards recommended - 18m).
-Of course if you are at home, you will need a target.
+Of course, if you are at home, you will need a target.
 Specific targets are necessary for crossbows.
-You should have a look on our blogpost on what is an archery target.
+You should have a look at our blog post on what is an archery target.
 A dense foam layered target is usually what you are looking for with crossbows.
 It is possible to do it yourself also.

-Tip: Make sure you have a backstop, something behing your target that will stop your arrow if it gets through your initial target.
+Tip: Make sure you have a backstop, something behind your target that will stop your arrow if it gets through your initial target.

 Shoot then some bolts to see if you can group your bolts in the same area with maximum 2-3 inches in-between them.
-After few good grouping shots you will be ready to sighting-in your crossbow if necessary.
-It may vary in time between, more or less 10 to 30 minutes depending of your level to do a proper sighting-in.
+After few good grouping shots, you will be ready to sighting-in your crossbow if necessary.
+It may vary in time between, more or less 10 to 30 minutes depending on your level to do a proper sighting-in.

-But before sighting-in your crossbow for better result, you should look the following lines about how to shoot a crossbow.
-Why I suggested you to shoot some bolts and read the following lines about how to shoot before getting in sighting-in tuning is simply because you have to be able to shoot tight arrow groups first, otherwise result will only show that you have bad aiming and bad technique.
+But before sighting-in your crossbow for a better result, you should look the following lines about how to shoot a crossbow.
+Why I suggested you shoot some bolts and read the following lines about how to shoot before getting in sighting-in tuning is simply because you have to be able to shoot tight arrow groups first, otherwise, the result will only show that you have bad aiming and bad technique.
 Let's start with the serving.